Se stiamo insieme

-Se stiamo insieme (lit.
-'If we stay together') is a 1991 Italian song written by Riccardo Cocciante (music) and Mogol (lyrics) and performed by Riccardo Cocciante.
+"Se stiamo insieme" ("If We Are Together", "If We Are a Couple") is a 1991 Italian song written by Riccardo Cocciante (music) and Mogol (lyrics) and performed by Riccardo Cocciante.

 This song won the 41st edition of the Sanremo Music Festival, where it was also performed in an English-language adaptation titled "I'm Missing You" by Sarah Jane Morris.